BillySterling/bamazon/README.md

 If the above criteria are met the customer's order will be fulfilled.
    * update the SQL database to reflect the remaining quantity.
    * Once updated, show the customer the total cost of their purchase.

+`node bamazonManager.js`

+Running this application will:
+   * List a set of menu options:
+   * View Products for Sale
+   * View Low Inventory
+   * Add to Inventory
+   * Add New Product

+Selection Description:

+   * If a manager selects `View Products for Sale`, the app will list every available item: the item IDs, names, prices, and quantities.
+   * If a manager selects `View Low Inventory`, then the app will list all items with an inventory count lower than five.
+   * If a manager selects `Add to Inventory`, the app will display a prompt that will let the manager "add more" of any item currently in the store.
+   * If a manager selects `Add New Product`, the app will allow the manager to add a completely new product to the store.